-Hence Theorem~\ref{thm:1} can be interpreted as that the converse of Kawauchi's result is far from being true.
+Hence Theorem~\ref{thm:1} can be interpreted as that the converse of this statement is far from being true.

 Also, recall that Levine~\cite{Levine:1969-2, Levine:1969-1} constructed a surjective homomorphism

 where $\mathcal{AC}$ is the \emph{algebraic concordance group}.
 He proved that the corresponding homomorphism is an isomorphism for the higher odd-dimensional knot concordance group (recall that the higher even-dimensional knot concordance group is trivial~\cite{Kervaire:1965-1}).
 Moreover, he showed that if a knot has vanishing Levine-Tristram signature function, then the knot represents a torsion element in $\mathcal{AC}$~\cite[Section 22]{Levine:1969-2}, and Cha-Ko~\cite[Theorem 1.1]{Cha-Ko:2002-1} showed that the Levine-Tristram signature function vanishes for rationally slice knots.
 Hence every higher dimensional rationally slice knot represents a finite order element in the knot concordance group.
 In particular, Theorem~\ref{thm:1} illustrates a significant difference between the classical knot concordance group and the higher dimensional knot concordance group.
 Recall that this fact was first proved by Casson-Gordon~\cite{Casson-Gordon:1978-1, Casson-Gordon:1986-1}, where they showed that the Levine's homomorphism is not an isomorphism in the classical dimension.
 We summarize the above discussion as follows.